Sharpe James: Early life and education

-James earned a B.A. in education from Montclair State University and a M.A. in physical education from Springfield College.
+James was born in Jacksonville, Florida, on February 20, 1936, the son of Louis and Beulah (née Sharpe) James.
+His father died before he was born, and his mother re-married and moved to Newark in 1940, where James grew up.
+He graduated from South Side High School (since renamed as Malcolm X Shabazz High School), earned a B.A. in education from Montclair State University and a M.A. in physical education from Springfield College.
 He received the 1961 Department of Physiology Award from that school, and later completed postgraduate studies at Washington State University, Columbia University, and Rutgers University.
 He also served with the U.S. Army in Germany.
-In 1988, James was awarded an Honorary Doctor of Laws degree from Montclair State University, and, in 1991, an Honorary Doctorate from Drew University.
+Prior to politics, James worked as a teacher, athletic director, and professor at Essex County College.